List

 Take a Bike Ride

 Shift your trip into high gear when you go for a bike ride in Stillwater.
-The popular Brown's Creek Trail spans 5.9 scenic miles from the western edge of town into downtown.
+The popular Brown's Creek Trail spans from the western edge of town into downtown.
 The trail is built on a former railroad grade, offering level and accessible rides to users of all abilities.
-Or take a spin on the highly anticipated St. Croix River Crossing Loop Trail (expected to be complete in 2020), a 4.7-mile path that goes through Minnesota and Wisconsin.
+Or take a spin on the highly anticipated St. Croix River Crossing Loop Trail, a 4.7-mile path that goes through Minnesota and Wisconsin.

-For visitors in need of a bike, just make your way to the DIRO Outdoors self-service rental bikes located downtown and rent one using your smartphone.
+For visitors in need of a bike, just make your way to the Herman's Bikes and rent one.
 Want a boost?
 Electronic-assist bikes are also available to rent at the Gateway Trailside food truck and Mike’s Bikes on Main Street.

 5. Cruise the St. Croix on a Historic River Boat Tour